-What is a credit Card?
+What is a credit card and how does it work

 A credit card is an unsecured loan facility which is normally issued in the form of a small plastic card that can easily fit in a wallet and includes the credit card details, such as the credit card number and card name, and other encoded information on a computer chip or magnetic strip as shown below.